This super easy DIY front door mat is the perfect way to get your feet wet in the DIY waters!

-This DIY Summer Doormat looks like you bought it from Anthropologie but is WAY cheaper AND more fun!
+And it looks like you bought this welcome mat from Anthropologie but is WAY cheaper AND more fun!

-And as a bonus, you’ll have the bragging rights saying you made it yourself.
+And as a bonus, you’ll have the bragging rights saying you made your very own DIY doormat.

 When backyard parties, cold drinks, and colorful decor all start to come together, you know what time it is — SUMMERTIME!

-One of the things I love most about this season is the warm weather that gives us plenty of excuses to throw outdoor get-togethers and spend time with our favorite people.
+One of the things I love most about summer is the warm weather, giving us plenty of excuses to throw outdoor get-togethers and spend time with our favorite people.

 And if you’re a true hostess with the mostess, you know no summer party is complete without the right decor.

-What better way to greet your guests than with a stunner doormat that’s sure to catch their eye and give off a fun summer vibe?!
+What a fun way to greet your guests with a stunner doormat that’s sure to catch their eye and give off a fun summer vibe?!

 As you probably already know, the doormat trend has been EVERYWHERE lately.